Littlest Pet Shop: Reception

 Generation 2 of Littlest Pet Shop, the most well-known generation, has primarily received positive reception.
 In 2007, Hasbro cited the brand as one of their top sellers, having sold over 60 million of the toys in just two years.
 In 2017, the VP of Hasbro, Andrea Hopelain, told Kidscreen that fans love "the collectibility of the Littlest Pet Shop figures".
 Playthings listed it as one of the most popular collectibles for children in 2008.
 Because of the brand's success, it was later launched in various countries outside of the United States, such as the UK, France, Italy, and Chile.

 The "Biggest Littlest Pet Shop" playset, released in 2006, was noted as being "basically sold out everywhere" in a TV broadcast from CNN that year.
 They go on to talk about the portable pets, mentioning that they "play well with the set" and that children enjoy collecting the toys.
 In a 2024 article, USA Today listed Littlest Pet Shop as the most popular Christmas toy of 2008, alongside the Rubik's Revolution.
 However, not all reception was positive, as Alanna Bennett wrote for The Mary Sue in 2011 that the 2005 incarnation of the pets had big heads that were "uncomfortably in your face", comparing them to Bratz dolls.

 The Generation 7 revival has also seen favorable reception, with a representative for the European distributor, Bandai, saying that they have been "blown away by the reception which Littlest Pet Shop has received".
 In a review for The Toy Insider, Samantha Connell writes that the toys are "perfect for animal lovers" and that the collector cards feature "an adorable photo of the figure".
 An article for Good Housekeeping says they are "impressed with the brand's recent relaunch", and tells readers who grew up with the toys that they can have fun playing with the new incarnation with their own kids.

 Community

 In the 2000s, a YouTube community based around skits and web series starring the toys emerged, known as LPSTube, with the first video being uploaded in 2007.
 Improvised and homemade props are commonly used in videos.
 One of the most well-known video series in the community is SophieGTV's Littlest Pet Shop: Popular, a 2010 high school drama series following a dachshund named Savannah Reed.
-The series had amassed over 4 million views on the platform as of 2024.
+The series had amassed millions of views on the platform as of 2024.